2468--738/hindi_summ_compressive/README.txt

 ## Running the Code

 The main code for this project is in the `summ_pipeline.ipynb` notebook.
 To run the code, open the notebook and execute the cells in order.

+Rudra sir, for the ritz pipeline, run the `summ_pipeline_rits.ipynb` notebook.
+There is also `summ_pipeline_code.py` which is not a notebook but a python file that you can run.

+Do not forget to set the API_KEY and openai_api_base variables.